Skip to content

 As an alternative, you can ask your veterinarian to submit your dog’s samples to Dr. Jean Dodds at Hemopet.

-Causes of hypothyroidism in dogs
+Causes of Hypothyroidism in Dogs

 The conventional point of view